 Initially, a patient with Achilles Tendonitis will be asked to modify their activities to decrease running and jumping activities in favour of alternative physical activities, such as swimming, which doesn't put as much stress on the Achilles Tendon.
 As the Tendon begins to heal, the Chiropodist or Podiatrist will allow a gradual return to normal activities.
-If a normal return to activities is not possible within a few weeks, then many times the Specialist may additionally prescribe physical therapy and/or functional Foot Orthotics to help the Tendon heal more rapidly.
-The Foot Orthotics generally are used during both the sports activities and walking activities to allow for more normal foot and Achilles Tendon function.
+If a normal return to activities is not possible within a few weeks, the Specialist may additionally prescribe physical therapy and/or functional Foot Orthotics to help the Tendon heal more rapidly.
+The Foot Orthotics are generally used during sports activities and while walking to allow for more normal foot and Achilles Tendon function.
 If the Specialist is concerned about a partial tear of the Tendon the patient may be placed in a below the knee cast.
-It can take several weeks or even months for the Tendon to heal depending upon the severity of the injury to the Tendon.
+In this case, it can take several weeks or even months for the Tendon to heal depending upon the severity of the injury to the Tendon.
 It is not uncommon for a patient to return to activities too quickly and re-injure the Tendon.
 Careful monitoring after a return to full activity is important to reduce the likelihood of recurrence.

 Do you require an appointment?